 I started work as a professional counsellor at REACH in Sunderland in 1991 with women who had been sexually assaulted/raped and then began work in Primary Care in 1995.
 Meanwhile, I trained at Durham University for the Advanced Diploma and M.A. in Counselling which I completed in 1997.

-I worked in Primary Care in Newcastle and North Tyneside for 14 years as an experienced counsellor and counselling supervisor and, in addition to my client work, have mentored and counselled many health care professionals, including GPs and GP registrars through Primary Care Choices and then the Northumberland Vocational Training Scheme
+I worked in Primary Care in Newcastle and North Tyneside for 14 years as a counsellor specialist and counselling supervisor and, in addition to my client work, have mentored and counselled many health care professionals, including GPs and GP registrars through Primary Care Choices and then the Northumberland Vocational Training Scheme

 I have been working in private practice, now as a senior accredited counsellor and qualified counselling supervisor, since 2000.